 While you might think you’re familiar with how this tax works, keep in mind that the Chancellor of the Exchequer made some substantial changes to stamp duty rates back in 2014, so if you haven’t gotten a mortgage since then, things may be different from how you remember.

-Like many taxes, it’s unavoidable, so it’s crucial that you factor it into your budget calculations.
+Like many taxes, it’s unavoidable, so you must factor it into your budget calculations.
 If you don’t, you could find yourself in a whole heap of trouble when it comes to trying to purchase that dream property.
+Couples need to be extra careful of the stamp duty surcharge.

 Unsure of how Stamp Duty rates work?
 Read on to find out more